n1kito/n1kito/README.md

 # Hello !

-My name is Matthieu, I'm a software engineering student at 42 in Paris, and currently looking for a second internship in the field of product-oriented software development.
+My name is Matthieu, I'm a software engineering student at 42 in Paris, and currently finishing my second internship in the field of product-oriented software development.
 In addition to my interest in the technical aspects of development, I am very keen on identifying and understanding user needs and wish to continue learning to develop solutions that optimally meet these needs.

 ## 🔭 Working on